mintedreward/heartmail/README.md

 # Packages

-All projects are published to npm (using yarn) and may be open source or not depending on the license and whether they are publicly exposed.
 All projects begin life as private and may become public when a license is chosen and published publicly.

 # Deployments